 The more open-ended my questions were, and the less they were framed negatively…I’m not saying I framed them like, “What’s great about being a man, and being powerful and strong?”; I didn’t necessarily frame masculinity positively, I just didn’t frame it.
 I asked questions that were really simple, and what I found was that that was where I got the most interesting responses.
 And it would lead to them warming up and allowing me to ask another question, and have this really diverse dialogue.
 One of the questions I talk about, because I come from an academic background and I love data and research and being able to go out in the world and talk to people in their natural environment.
 So I did one in Washington Square Park with Esther Perrel where we offered free advice to men from a woman, which is something I’d been wanting to do for years.
 I wanted to give them advice that would be useful, and Esther was incredible, but one of the things I’d ask all of the men that came to our table was, “What’s hard about being a man?”
 If I asked you that question, “What’s hard about being a woman?”, and we didn’t even know each other, were just both in the subway and I’d asked that, we’d probably be able to have a pretty interesting conversation about that.
 You’ve probably thought about that, right?
 But these men had never even thought about it!
 No one had ever asked them that, not even men to other men.
 It was just so fascinating to see them stare at me in such disbelief and confusion, and the variety of their responses was so interesting.
 I thought, “There’s something here.
 This is a huge conversation, and no one is really having it.”

 Absolutely, and that’s why I think it’s so critical that we are finally starting to have it.
 I also read one of those Facebook questions you were talking about was like, “What toy couldn’t you have, or couldn’t you play with, growing up because you were a boy?”
-And it reminded me of how at fucking McDonald’s I remember being a kid and you’d have to ask for the boy toy or the girl toy sometimes in the Happy Meal, and sometimes I wanted the boy toy, but I was just like, “Well, I guess the girl toy is what we have to go with here.”
+And it reminded me of being at fucking McDonald’s as a kid, and you’d have to ask for the boy toy or the girl toy sometimes in the Happy Meal.
+Sometimes I wanted the boy toy, but I was just like, “Well, I guess the girl toy is what we have to go with here.”
 So I’m sure that was happening tenfold for boys.